-This report is part of a series of short educational primers introducing private markets concepts.
+This report is part of a series of short educational primers introducing private markets concepts, which we intend to update regularly.
+This version replaces the edition published on September 19, 2022.
 You can find more information on the client portal or contact your advisor for assistance.